-The Mentor Center is a face-to-face, drop-in resource center for middle and high school students to receive academic, social-emotional, and technology support.
-The center supports students with academic staff, mental health professionals, and on-site technical assistance.
-To further enhance the learning environment, enrichment activity centers are embedded and focused on art, music, STEM, and social-emotional activities.
+The Mentor Center is a resource center for middle and high school students to receive academic support, social-emotional support, and enrichment.
+In addition to required academic time, daily programming includes a rotation of art, physical activity, mindfulness, social-emotional learning, and games.
 Free snacks and grab-and-go cold meals are available and provided by the Grand Forks Public Schools Child Nutrition Department.

-All students are welcome to come to the Mentor Center any time.
+Referrals are not required for new students.
 If you'd like our Mentor Center staff to reach out to a student or family, please fill out the referral form and we'll extend a personal invitation.

 The online form is available here.

-As a drop-in facility, the Mentor Center will monitor students' arrivals and departures.
-Parents/Guardians wishing to be notified of their student's departures should reach out to the Mentor Center to set up arrangements.
+The Mentor Center monitors students' arrivals and departures.
+Parents/Guardians wishing to be notified of their student's departure should reach out to the Mentor Center to set up arrangements.

 Some optional Mentor Center programming will involve off-site activities nearby reached on foot.
 All activities will be supervised by staff.
 Parents/Guardians who do not want their students to participate should contact the Mentor Center.